wangzlab/COPD_multiomics/4-Multi-Omic Integration/README.md

 Under the directory there needs to be a "function" directory with all the R function files, a "source.data" directory with all the omic quantification data and a "database" directory which contains all the database-related files.

-The processed omic data tables include: metagenome.gct, metabolome.txt, transcriptome.txt, sputum_proteome.txt and serum_proteome.txt
+Place these omic data tables into source.data directory: metagenome.gct, metabolome.txt, transcriptome.txt, sputum_proteome.txt and serum_proteome.txt

+Place the meta.txt (all subjects with Disease and confounder columns), meta.mediation.txt (COPD subjects with dependent variable [NEU or EOS] and confounder columns) into source data directory.

-The function and database directories should be directly downloaded from this github.
+The function and database directories can be directly downloaded from this github.

 ```R
 install.packages("pacman")